 When you run the cf CLI

-PCF creates dedicated VMs for this service instance.
-This allows
+VMs for this service instance.
+This provides protection from bad neighbors.

 MySQL service instance provisioning, including VM orchestration, is entirely automated.
 This enables service instances to be highly isolated and shielded by infrastructure virtualization mechanisms.